-Editor’s note: On Tuesday, March 6, 2018, an Orange County jury found Larry Clark Stephens, 68, of Santa Rosa, guilty of one felony count of first-degree murder in the 1974 strangling of a woman in her apartment in La Palma.
-Stephens faces life in prison at his sentencing, which is scheduled for May 4.
+Editor’s note: On Friday, May 4, 2018, Larry Clark Stephens, 68, of Santa Rosa, was sentenced in Orange County Superior Court to life in state prison.
+An Orange County jury on March 6, 2018, found Stephens guilty of one felony count of first-degree murder in the 1974 strangling of a woman in her apartment in La Palma.
 Below is a story about the cold case Behind the Badge published on July 7, 2015.

 She hopped into the shower to freshen up for the double date at her best friend’s home in Seal Beach.

 She picked up a razor and glided it over her right leg.